blackdiamand/blackdiamand.github.io/_posts/2024-09-12-longterm-markets.markdown

 These methods are mostly the same as Metaculus.
 The real innovation comes from the tie-in to an actual vibrant economy, which we hope will draw in many new users while giving valid, accurate predictions.

-##### A quick aside
-[You can support PlayMoney's development and server costs on Manifund.](https://manifund.org/projects/play-money-prediction-markets) Right now, anyone can claim $100+ of donation money from Community Choice funds to redirect to any organization doing good, and an additional $100k of matching quadratic funding (though is quite unclear how this will be applied) is accessible for the next month.